 I love fusion food.
 The mix and match the food of different cultures to create your own magic.

 In this case it’s classic Scottish and Italian food.
-My Haggis spaghetti is an Italian inspired way of serving this most traditional of Scottish dishes.
+My Haggis spaghetti bolognese is an Italian inspired way of serving this most traditional of Scottish dishes.